Naxal leader with Rs 5 lakh bounty on his head surrenders in Jharkhand | Law-Order

 Naxal leader with Rs 5 lakh bounty on his head surrenders in Jharkhand

-A wanted Naxal leader who was carrying an award of Rs 5 lakh on his head surrendered before the police in Jharkhands Chatra district on Tuesday, a senior police official said.
+A wanted Naxal leader who was carrying a reward of Rs 5 lakh on his head surrendered before the police in Jharkhand's Chatra district on Tuesday, a senior police official said.
 Udesh Ganjhu alias Sukul, a sub-zonal commander of the banned Tritiya Sammelan Prastuti Committee (TSPC), surrendered with an American-made semi-automatic rifle and 150 rounds of cartridges, Chatra Superintendent of Police Rishabh Jha said.

 The TSPC is a splinter organisation of the Tritiya Prastuti Committee, another proscribed body.
 Hailing from Sildag village in Lawalong police station of Chatra district, Ganjhu was associated with the organisation for the past 15 years and was active in Chatra, Latehar and Palamu districts where at least eight cases of Naxal-related incidents were registered against him.